prrvchr/gDriveOOo/README.md

 - Updated the [Python packaging][60] package to version 25.0.
 - Downgrade the [Python setuptools][61] package to version 75.3.2. to ensure support for Python 3.8.
 - Passive registration deployment that allows for much faster installation of extensions and differentiation of registered UNO services from those provided by a Java or Python implementation.
 This passive registration is provided by the [LOEclipse][28] extension via [PR#152][67] and [PR#157][68].
+- Modified [LOEclipse][28] to support the new `rdb` file format produced by the `unoidl-write` compilation utility. `idl` files have been updated to support both available compilation tools: idlc and unoidl-write.
 - It is now possible to build the oxt file of the gDriveOOo extension only with the help of Apache Ant and a copy of the GitHub repository.
 The [How to build the extension][69] section has been added to the documentation.
 - Implemented [PEP 570][70] in [logging][71] to support unique multiple arguments.
 - To ensure the correct creation of the gDriveOOo database, it will be checked that the jdbcDriverOOo extension has `com.sun.star.sdb` as API level.